TamaraRibeiro/nlw-spacetime/README.md

 ## 🖥️ Project

-This is a simple example projeto of a Time Capsule Web Responsive to display memories on a timeline.
+This is a simple example project of a Time Capsule Web Responsive to display memories on a timeline.

 ## 🚀 Technologies